PatchRequest/PeregrineAntiCheat/README.md

 1. **Driver Loading**: The kernel component registers callbacks and notify routines
 2. **Process Protection**: When a protected process starts, the driver monitors its activity
-3. **DLL Injection**: The user-mode DLL is injected for in-process monitoring
+3. **DLL Injection**: The user-mode DLL is injected for in-process monitoring (both x86 and x64)
+4. **API Hooking**: MinHook hooks critical memory APIs to intercept external access attempts
-4. **Communication**: Kernel and user-mode components exchange data via IOCTL and IPC
+5. **Communication**: Kernel and user-mode components exchange data via IOCTL and named pipes
-5. **Detection**: Multiple layers analyze behavior for suspicious patterns
+6. **Detection**: Multiple layers analyze behavior for suspicious patterns
-6. **Response**: Detected threats are logged and can trigger protective actions
+7. **Response**: Detected threats are logged and can trigger protective actions

 ## Educational Purpose